vikasnnirgude/pomegranate/README.md

-# pomegranate
+# Pomegranate-Disease-Prediction
-Disease Detection or Prediction
+Django based Web app for predicting the pomegranate diseases based on the temperature, humidity, moisture.